 - Alternative sources of heating and technological advances in insulation materials could depress demand for heating oil.

-Investors have a few direct and indirect ways of investing in heating oil:
+There are several direct and indirect ways to trade heating oil:

 Heating Oil Trading Methods Compared